Olubowale-web/github-portfolio/README.md

+ABOUT ME
 # Hello!
-I'm Olubowale Salisu 👋
-A results-driven Data Analyst with a foundation in Economics, I bring over a decade of experience in education, research, and data-informed decision-making.
+I'm Olubowale Salisu a results-driven Data Analyst with a foundation in Economics, I bring over a decade of experience in education, research, and data-informed decision-making.
 I help organizations uncover insights and make data-driven decisions that drive impact.

 ## SKILLS
 **Data Tools & Tech:** Excel · SQL · Tableau · Power BI · Business Intelligence